-Rep. Earl Blumenauer’s bid to
+Rep. Earl Blumenauer’s bid to raise federal fuel taxes

 to pay for more investment in roads and bridges drew strong support from a wide range of interests, including American Trucking Associations.

 The trucking trade group “is very pleased” to support Blumenauer’s bill, said ATA President and CEO Bill Graves in a statement.

 “Underinvestment in highways is an enormous burden on the trucking industry, raising the cost of moving freight and undermining the reliability of a logistics system that is critical to our nation’s competitiveness,” Graves said.

 “The additional investment in highway projects made possible by this new revenue will significantly improve the safety, reliability and efficiency of the trucking industry, to the benefit of all Americans.”

 Blumenauer, a Democrat from Oregon, is a former member of the House Transportation and Infrastructure Committee and now serves on the Ways and Means Committee, which will have jurisdiction over his bill.